Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Rainy and Superior Lobes
 The Rainy Lobe moved in from the north east of Minnesota and deposited the St Croix moraine, made of greyish, brown greenstone around 20kya.

-The Superior lobe at the same time, partially covering present-day Lake Superior,
+The Superior lobe at the same time, partially covering present-day Lake Superior, deposited a series of basalt and greenstone till